MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample9.md

 ![ LUTRescale & AnimationRecorder](images/tutorials/visualization//pathtracer/LUTRescale_AnimationRecorder2.png " LUTRescale & AnimationRecorder")

 To initiate the animation sequence, start by adding a keyframe at position *0* for the <field>targetMax</field> field.
-Set the <field>Target Max</field> value in the *Edit Key Frame – [LUTRescale.targetMax]* window to <field>1</field>, and click on the *Store Current Field Value* button to save it.
+Set the <field>Target Max</field> value in the *Edit Key Frame – [LUTRescale.targetMax]* window to *1*, and click on the *Store Current Field Value* button to save it.

-Next, proceed to add keyframes at the same timepoints as the desired keyframes of the <field>Perspective Camera</field> field's first sequence.
-For each selected keyframe, progressively set values for the <field>Target Max</field> field, gradually increasing to <field>10</field>.
+Next, proceed to add keyframes at the same timepoints as the desired keyframes of the *Perspective Camera's* first sequence.
+For each selected keyframe, progressively set values for the <field>Target Max</field> field, gradually increasing to *10*.
 This ensures specific synchronization between the visibility adjustments controlled by the `LUTRescale` module and the camera movements in the animation, creating a seamless transition.
 This gradual shift visually reveals the bones and vessels while concealing the knee structures and muscles.

-To seamlessly incorporate the new keyframe at the same timepoints as the <field>Perspective Camera</field> field, you have two efficient options.
+To seamlessly incorporate the new keyframe at the same timepoints as the *Perspective Camera*, you have two efficient options.
 Simply click on the keyframe of the first sequence, and the line will automatically appear in the middle of the keyframe.
 A double-click will effortlessly insert a keyframe at precisely the same position.
-If you prefer more accurate adjustments, you can also set your frame manually using the *Edit Key Frame - [LUTRescale.targetMax]* window.
+If you prefer more accurate adjustments, you can also set your frame manually using the *Edit Key Frame - LUTRescale.targetMax* window.
 This flexibility allows for precise control over the animation timeline, ensuring keyframes align precisely with your intended moments.

 ![ LUTRescale & AnimationRecorder](images/tutorials/visualization//pathtracer/V9_7.png " LUTRescale & AnimationRecorder")